American Wilderness Leadership School

 By Katie Baker

 2nd grade teacher Katie Baker attended SCI Foundation’s American Wilderness Leadership School (AWLS) in Jackson, WY summer of 2017.
 While learning about how to use the outdoors as a classroom and incorporating wilderness conservation into her curriculum, she was introduced to SCI Foundation’s SafariCare Bell Family Blue Bag program.
 The program provides much needed humanitarian supplies to rural communities around the world.
 Katie stepped up and decided to “Pay it Forward” by taking a Blue Bag on a recent safari to South Africa.

 2020 Summer Schedule

-The school offers six teacher sessions and one student session for ages 16-18 in Wyoming.
+This year, the school will offer seven teacher sessions at the Wyoming facility.
 A registration fee of $900 covers meals, lodging, and round-trip ground transportation to and from the Jackson, Wyoming, airport.

 Scholarships are available.